 The electronics department is the most profitable place in the store, and yet it is in the back.
 Why?
 Because by the time you make it to the electronics department, you've already picked up several things you don't need, several things you do need, and you're already exasperated by your trip to Walmart, and this refreshing land of movies, games, and everything you love sounds like a good idea.
 Yeah . . . until you walk down into the lion's den named Credit Card Land—which brings me to a point that needs to be made.

 Walmart Credit Cards

-Yes, every retail store is required to push their retail Credit Cards.
+Yes, every retail store is required to push its retail credit cards.
 But what gimmicks does Walmart use to sell these?
 Wordplay.
 In the Vision Center, we were the best at selling credit cards because we had more time with the customer than any of the other cashiers in the store.
 So, we had more time to mess with the customer's mind.
-I told my manager (who hated me) that i would not partake in such fraudulent activities.
+I told my manager (who hated me) that I would not partake in such fraudulent activities.
 She said I had no choice, and it was a command.
-Yes, I received a "coaching" which like a demerit, which stacks up, and if you get three of them, you're fired.
+Yes, I received a "coaching," which like a demerit, which stacks up, and if you get three of them, you're fired.
 I received this coaching for not wanting to disillusion the customers that we're supposed to be serving.
 I was incredulous!

 - The less information on what the card is, the better

 - Tell them they're "pre-qualified," which they will take to mean "pre-approved."

 - Tell them that everyone they've seen gets approved and it only takes a minute.

 - Tell them that they can spend their new card today to make even more and better purchases (like better eyeglass lenses) since they have a new source of credit.